bitprim/bitprim-server/README.md

 *Bitcoin full node and query server*

-[Documentation](https://github.com/libbitcoin/libbitcoin-server/wiki) is available on the wiki.
+[Documentation](https://github.com/bitprim/bitprim-server/wiki) is available on the wiki.

-[Downloads](https://github.com/libbitcoin/libbitcoin-server/wiki/Download-BS) are available for Linux, Macintosh and Windows.
+[Downloads](https://github.com/bitprim/bitprim-server/wiki/Download-BS) are available for Linux, Macintosh and Windows.

 **License Overview**

-All files in this repository fall under the license specified in [COPYING](https://github.com/libbitcoin/libbitcoin-server/blob/version2/COPYING).
+All files in this repository fall under the license specified in [COPYING](https://github.com/bitprim/bitprim-server/blob/version2/COPYING).
 The project is licensed as [AGPL with a lesser clause](https://wiki.unsystem.net/en/index.php/Libbitcoin/License).
 It may be used within a proprietary project, but the core library and any changes to it must be published on-line.
 Source code for this library must always remain free for everybody to access.

 **About Libbitcoin**

-The libbitcoin toolkit is a set of cross platform C++ libraries for building bitcoin applications.
-The toolkit consists of several libraries, most of which depend on the foundational [libbitcoin](https://github.com/libbitcoin/libbitcoin) library.
+The bitprim toolkit is a set of cross platform C++ libraries for building bitcoin applications.
+The toolkit consists of several libraries, most of which depend on the foundational [bitprim-core](https://github.com/bitprim/bitprim-core) library.
 Each library's repository can be cloned and built using common [Automake](http://www.gnu.org/software/automake) instructions.

 **About Libbitcoin Server**